tebl/BulkyMIDI-32/README.md

 ![BulkyMIDI-32](https://github.com/tebl/BulkyMIDI-32/raw/main/gallery/2022-08-03%2017.17.09.jpg)
 **Status:** Completed

-This is the main module of the project, if you came here looking to build an mt32-pi device then this is it.
-You have the option of going the cheaper route of just building the basic module, consisting only of the main module and nothing else.
-Alternatively, you can just build the whole thing as shown above.
-Given the cost of PCB fabrication, I recommend just building a complete unit.
-Note that the list below will include alternate versions of boards, so you need to decide which of them you'll need based on their description.
+This is the main attraction of this entire repository.
+If you came here looking to build an awesome looking mt32-pi, then this is at least one of them.
+You're given the option of picking the cheaper route by only building up a basic module, that's the main PCB and nothing else.
+Alternatively, and this is the part that makes it awesome, you can build the whole thing as shown above.
+Given the really low cost of PCB fabrication on this side of the widely advertised oncoming apocalypse, I recommend that you build a complete unit.
+The list below will include alternate versions of some boards, so you need to decide which of them you want or need based on their description.

 | Module                 | Required    | Description                        | Documentation                      | Order      |
 | ---------------------- | ----------- | ---------------------------------- | ---------------------------------- | ---------- |